 Cajun spices blended with shrimp, crawfish, sausage and ooey, gooey cheese and topped with a finger-licking Sriracha Comeback Sauce, Cajun Etouffee Nachos is nacho perfection!

 Spicy and hearty Cajun Etouffee Nachos make a tasty appetizer for entertaining or serve with a side salad as a meal on their own.

-We are always entertaining and I’m always thinking of unique party friendly, filling food that I can serve.
-We’ll be watching football playoffs and I want big flavors for the big game!
+We are always entertaining and I’m always thinking of unique party-friendly, filling food that I can serve.
+We’ll be watching the football playoffs and I want big flavors for the big game!
 Since we just got home from New Orleans I have Cajun flavors on the brain, the whole drive home I was thinking about creating NOLA inspired nachos.
 Cajun Etouffee Nachos is what I made.

 Full of shrimp, crawfish, sausage and all the familiar flavors of traditional etouffee, this is an easy appetizer to prepare.
 It’s ready in less than 20 minutes.
 Okra, shrimp, crawfish, and Johnsonville sausage are cooked in an etouffee seasoning then spread over tortilla chips.
 Top this mixture with cheese, fresh tomatoes, and green onions.
 If this weren’t enough everything gets a drizzle of the best Sriracha Comeback Sauce.

 It’s the perfect solution for a hungry game-day crowd!